of1201/roboadvisor/README.md

-# roboadvisor
+# robo advisor
-robo advisor system implementation:
+robo advisor documentation

+-AWGP_RoboAdvisor.xlsx: user interface.
+It has a short description of our robo advisor and users can input their information that helps construct their customized portfolio.

 - roboadvisor.py:
 1. grab users' input data from the excel workbook "AWGP_RoboAdvisor"